What is Co-production?

-This handy factsheet, Methods and Levels of Participation, developed by young people helps to explain more about how co-production works.
+Here you will find a handy factsheet Methods and Levels of Participation, this has been developed by young people and helps to explain more about how co-production works.

 Voice4Parents is a group of parents and carers whose children have special educational needs and/or disabilities, living in Wolverhampton.
 They represent the views of other parents and carers and work together with the City of Wolverhampton Council, health partners and other organisations to make sure the services and support available meets the needs of all children, young people and their families.

 Changing Our Lives is a rights-based organisation.
 They work alongside disabled people and people with lived experience of mental health difficulties, of all ages, as equal partners to find solutions to social injustice and health inequalities.
 Their work is rooted in the belief that no one is too disabled and no one’s mental health is too complex to lead an ‘ordinary life’.

 Wolverhampton Voluntary Sector Council exists to support the development and sustainability of an effective voluntary and community sector and facilitate the development of diverse, strong communities and to enhance quality of life within the City of Wolverhampton.

 Wolverhampton Information, Advice and Support Service provides Impartial information, advice and support on matters relating to a child or young person’s special educational needs or disability from birth to 25 years.